-Sarajevo – Siege City
+Sarajevo – Siege City, Bosnia and Herzegovina

 ‘Lost summers, without games or laughter…the sound of shells, bloody pavements, fire in the sky, sleepless nights.
 Waiting for better times.’
 Lejla, six years old when the siege of Sarajevo began1